Shasta Daisy Becky Description

-If you appreciate a great daisy, Leucanthemum Real Glory is one the best when it comes to new daisies..
+If you appreciate a great daisy, Leucanthemum 'Becky' is one the best in overall flowering and performance in the garden.

-At 42" tall, strong stiff stems hold numerous flowers without staking and are the reining centerpiece in cut bouquets.
+The tall, 42 inch stiff stems hold numerous flowers without staking, and are the star-of-the-show in cut bouquets.
 This IS the must-have daisy for the sun perennial garden.

 Daisies or Shasta daisies (Leucanthemum) grow well in full sun or part shade (morning or afternoon) They appreciate well-drained soil and lots of water to perform their best.

-Shasta Daisy Real Glory is an award winning, classic garden plant that works its magic with other sun loving perennials, such as daylilies, and other sun loving perennials in garden designs.
+Shasta Daisy Becky is an award winning, classic garden plant that works its magic with other sun loving perennials, such as daylilies, and other sun loving perennials in garden designs.

 Customers Who Selected This item also bought: